-- Veneers (porcelain or resin)
+Veneers (porcelain or resin)

-- Interdisciplinary coordination between specialties–periodontal, oral surgical, orthodontic, endodontic, and pediatric specialists.
+Interdisciplinary coordination between specialties–periodontal, oral surgical, orthodontic, endodontic, and pediatric specialists.

 Implants continue to be an ever more popular treatment option for replacing missing or lost teeth.
 As more and more adults are keeping most of their teeth, there are still situations that arise where teeth are lost — trauma from accidents, biting the wrong way on the wrong thing and splitting a tooth, failure of the tooth to develop.
 Whatever the reason, implants remain a very predictable way to replace missing teeth.

 Dr. Paul works with a number of local specialists who are adept at placing implant fixtures into alveolar (jaw) bone.
 By design and coordination there are a variety of replacement tooth options that are then secured to the implant depending on the individual needs of the patient.
-Most often porcelain crowns are cemented directly over the implant post (abutment).
+Most often porcelain crowns are cemented directly over the implant post (called an abutment).
 Some implants are used to secure full or partial dentures when key teeth are missing.
 This can be done with conventional implants or with smaller “mini” implants.

 We offer new patients a FREE oral exam, including four x-rays (a $167 value)